 Let me first thank you for taking the time to visit my site.
-My goal is to provide my visitors with great ideas for home crafts.
+My goal is to provide my visitors with great ideas for home crafts (One of my inspirations is this site right here).
 I would also very grateful to those who can add to or enhance the ideas that I will post.
 I am hoping that we can all learn together, and improve our skills.]

 I’ve been making homemade crafts or a few years now.
 I like to think that I have an eye for design.
 For the longest time I was pretty much only working with wood and paint.
 The first few months of starting up were definitely a learning experience, but I eventually got pretty good at it (if I do say so myself).
 Since then I’ve been working to branch out crafting from other materials as well.
 In the past couple of weeks I recently purchased a Cricut Expressions machine to cut vinyl.
 I am now working to include these vinyl design and lettering in my project